justinian/jsix/NOTES.md

   `write_ready()`
 - Split out more code into kutil for testing
 - AHCI / MSI interrupts on Vbox break?
+- FXSAVE to save XMM registers.
+  - optimization using #NM (0x7) to detect SSE usage

 - Device Tree